jakov1002/messi_injuries_Python_SQL_HTML/README.md

 1. Scraped Lionel Messi's injury data from Transfermarkt.
-2. Transformed two columns' data types from the object type to the integer type
+2. Transformed two columns' data types from the object type to the integer type.
 3. Uploaded the transformed data into a locally hosted PostgreSQL database.
 4. Further transformed and manipulated the data for the purposes of Python-based data analysis and visualization.
 5. Queried the data from point number two with SQL for additional and different insights.